12 ways to report your market research data

 9. Customised online dashboard

-A customised online dashboard is like a website development project.
-Customised dashboards can show whatever the customer wants with cuts of data and displays of data in the most useful way.
-Subjective preferences will play a part and it is important to have all potential users or different types of users on board.
-Such dashboards are only really appropriate for tracking studies or projects with a long shelf life.
-They are typically used by a larger number of users.
-The whole process is often quite lengthy as the needs of all users have to be considered and the usability has to be carefully assessed so that the dashboard is intuitive to use.
-It can also be a fine line between providing enough information and too much information.
+A customised online dashboard is more akin to a website development project and is suitable mainly for long-term, sizeable tracking studies with a broad user base.
+Customised dashboards can show whatever the customer wants with cuts of data and displays of data in the most helpful way.
+Subjective preferences will play a part, and having all potential users or different types of users on board is crucial.
+Such dashboards are generally appropriate for tracking studies or projects with a long shelf life.
+They are typically used by a larger number of users and can serve well, particularly where you need different users to see different dashboard choices and outputs.
+The process is often lengthy as all users’ needs must be considered, and usability must be carefully assessed to make the dashboard intuitive.
+It can also be a fine line between providing enough and too much information.
+As with interactive online dashboards, this type of dashboard will often be updated automatically in real-time or periodically.

 11. Data tracking

-This is something of a limitless topic, but we have seen an increasing interest in data tracking.
+This is also a limitless topic, but we have seen an increasing interest in data tracking.
 This can range from monitoring changes in information from period to period and highlighting significant changes to finding data trends and correlations.
-Each application of these techniques needs a thorough understanding of the business problem, but it does mean that rapid reporting and valuable diagnostics can be put in place to keep businesses aware of KPIs and other critical business data.
+Each application of these techniques needs a thorough understanding of the business problem, but it does mean that rapid reporting and valuable diagnostics can be implemented to keep businesses aware of KPIs and other critical business data.
+Again, such reporting can be simple or highly complex.

 12. Alerts

 The last on our list of reporting types is alerts.
 Alerts are being increasingly used in online surveys to flag problems.
-For example, where a respondent is completing an online survey, it is possible to send an alert to a customer service centre if a customer is particularly dissatisfied, for example.
-An alert can also be based on aggregated data such that if results for an outlet dipped one week, checks could be made to investigate the reason.
-Such alert systems give businesses the opportunity to turn round unfavourable experiences quickly and retain customers.
+For example, when a respondent completes an online survey, it is possible to send an alert to a customer service centre if a customer is particularly dissatisfied.
+An alert can also be based on aggregated data such that if performance for an outlet falls one week, checks can be made to investigate the reasons.
+Such alert systems allow businesses to turn around unfavourable experiences quickly and retain customers.
+Consequently, they are usually most applicable in customer feedback surveys.